Music

 performing arts overarching vision

+As a subject the Performing Arts reach out and branch into the many facets of our day to day lives.
+They inspire conversations and create friendships through the discussions we have about what we watch on TV, listen to on the radio or see online and in theatres.
 The performing arts teach us to be creative, reflective and resourceful in what we do, they enable us to speak with confidence in front of others as well as develop our emotional intelligence and empathy.

 Arts and culture help tackle social injustice - theatres, museums, galleries and libraries are the beating heart of our towns and cities.
 Not only do they bring prosperity, they bring communities together and make life worth living. - Arts Council for England